Fer-Jg/TownyAdvanced-Spanish/Default-ChatConfig.yml.md

 # Bold = &l, Italics = &o, Underlined = &n,
 # Magic = &k, Strike = &m, Reset = &r
 chatconfigcomments: ''

-# Spam_time set the minimum time between messages to be flagged as spam
-spam_time: '0.5'

 channel_formats:
   # This is the format which will be used for GLOBAL chat/channels.